Arkadag: Industry

 It is planned to create an industrial cluster in the city focused on the production of certain types of products from the medical and pharmaceutical industries and baby food.
 The German company Goetzpartners will provide consulting services for the construction of facilities in the industrial zone of the city of Arkadag for the production of food, industrial, pharmaceutical and medical products.

 Banking

 Banking is important for the city.
 The city has branches of Halkbank, Turkmenistan Bank, Daýhanbank and Senagatbank.

 Street names

 People's Council of Turkmenistan Chairperson and former President of Turkmenistan Berdimuhamedov has proposed naming Arkadag's streets after "great personages, who left their undimmed impact on national culture, art, literature, and history," and in particular named Berdi Kerbabayev, Kerim Gurbannepesow, Gurbannazar Ezizow, Alty Garlyyev, and Maya Kuliyeva, among others.

 Districts

 As of 30 March 2023 Arkadag includes two boroughs: Kärizek etraby and Gorjaw etraby, (etraplar), each with a presidentially appointed mayor (häkim).

-The former village of Aba Annayev was upgraded to town status, and is included in Kärizek District.
+The former village of Aba Annaýew was upgraded to town status, and is included in Kärizek District.